The Bittancourt House Museum

 The museum is housed in an 1884 house which was built in Vesuvius by Estalon Bittancourt.
 The house was moved to the grounds of the Farmers Institute in 1980 to be used as a museum illustrating the lives of the early settlers on Salt Spring Island.
 The displays have been expanded to include items from the 1880s until the 1950s.
 All of the items in the museum have been donated by Salt Spring families.

-In 2007 volunteers from the Farmers’ Institute built an addition to the original house in order to accommodate the ongoing donation of additional museum items.
+In 2007 and in 2014 volunteers from the Farmers’ Institute built additions to the original house in order to accommodate the ongoing donation of additional museum items.

 Among the pieces on display are:

 - A large map, hand drawn in 1912, showing the boundaries of properties on the island at that time,